kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

          1. Connect the node with peers (this must be done from the second loaded node)
             1. Connect the node manually using the command `admin_addPeer` [explained on this document](https://geth.ethereum.org/docs/rpc/ns-admin#admin_addpeer)
             1. Check the link between nodes.
 You can list the peers using the command `admin_peers` [explained on this document](https://geth.ethereum.org/docs/rpc/ns-admin#admin_peers)
-         1. Repet the previous steps in order to start and link the remaining nodes
+         1. Repeat the previous steps in order to start and link the remaining nodes
-   1. Verify that running `bash scripts/build-and-run.sh all` generates output indicating that two tests ran (my_test and my_advanced_test) and that them passed
+   1. Verify that running `bash scripts/build-and-run.sh all` generates output indicating that two tests ran (my_test, and my_advanced_test) and that them passed

-1. Implements the Run() method of the test
+###  Implements the Run() method of the test
    1. Execute a transaction to deploy the `hello_world` smart contract into the private network
       1. Create an instance of the Geth client which will be necessary to deploy the smart contract
       1. Get the private key's signer account